00mjk/jfmt/README.md

 System.out.println(Colorize.colorf("{bg:bred}This is a text with bright red background."));

 // Method 4: Colorize.string() function
-System.out.println(Colorize.string("This is a red text.", CustomColorFormat.TColor.RED));
+System.out.println(Colorize.string("This is a red text.", TColor.RED));
-System.out.println(Colorize.string("This is a red text with black background.", CustomColorFormat.TColor.RED, CustomColorFormat.BgColor.BLACK));
+System.out.println(Colorize.string("This is a red text with black background.", TColor.RED, BgColor.BLACK));
-System.out.println(Colorize.string("This is a red, underline text with black background.", CustomColorFormat.TColor.RED, CustomColorFormat.BgColor.BLACK, CustomColorFormat.TDecoration.UNDERLINE));
+System.out.println(Colorize.string("This is a red, underline text with black background.", TColor.RED, BgColor.BLACK, TDecoration.UNDERLINE));
 ```
 See more examples [here](docs/COLORIZE-EXAMPLES.md)